FctsFxns/schultzen-web/_works/stop-motion-16mm-movies.md

 ---
-title: 16mm Stop Motion
+title: My Stop Motion past in 16mm

 categories: Cinematic Collage before2000

-intro: These short movies were produced during 4 years and were never conceptualized.
-They are very pure and naif expressions of the will to communicate painful situations playfully.
+intro: These short movies were produced between 1996-2001 and are very pure and naif expressions of the will to communicate painful situations playfully.

 featured_image: /media/images/16mm.jpg